oracle/graal/compiler/docs/Profdiff.md

 There is a separate command for each use cae:

-- `mx profdiff report`: display the optimization log of a single JIT/AOT experiment (optionally providing a profile),
+- `mx profdiff report`: display the optimization log of a single JIT or AOT experiment (optionally providing a profile),
 - `mx profdiff jit-vs-jit`: compare two profiled JIT experiments,
 - `mx profdiff jit-vs-aot`: compare a profiled JIT experiment with an (optionally profiled) AOT experiment,
 - `mx profdiff aot-vs-aot`: compare two profiled AOT experiments,